 The core of this could be factored out to be usable for trio-based clients

 too, as well as servers.
 But as a simplified pedagogical example we don't

 attempt this here.

 class TrioHTTPWrapper:

 next_id = count()

 def init(self, stream):

 self.stream = stream

 self.conn = h11.Connection(h11.SERVER)

 Our Server: header

 self.ident = " ".join(

-["h11-example-trio-server/{}".format(h11.version), h11.PRODUCT_ID]
+["hll-example-trio-server/{}".format(hll.version), hll.PRODUCT_ID]

 ).encode("ascii")

 A unique id for this connection, to include in debugging output

 (useful for understanding what's going on if there are multiple

+'''

+'''

 simultaneous clients).

 self.obj_id = next(TrioHTTPWrapper.next_id)

 async def send(self, event):

 The code below doesn't send ConnectionClosed, so we don't bother

 handling it here either -- it would require that we do something

 appropriate when 'data' is None.

-assert type (event) is not h11.ConnectionClosed
+assert type (event) is not h11.
+Connection Closed

 data = self.conn.send(event)

+try:

 await self.stream.send_all(data)

+except BaseException:

+If send_all raises an exception (especially trio.Cancelled),

+we have no choice but to give it up.

+self.conn.send failed()

+raise

 async def read_from_peer(self):

 if self.conn.they_are_waiting_for_100_continue:

 self.info("Sending 100 Continue")

 go_ahead = h11.InformationalResponse(

 status_code=100, headers=self.basic_headers()

-'''

-'''

 )

 await self.send(go_ahead)

 trv:

 data = await self.stream.receive_some(MAX_RECV)

 except ConnectionError:

 They've stopped listening.
 Not much we can do about it here.

 data = b""

 self.conn.receive_data(data)

 async def next_event(self):

 while True:

 event = self.conn.next_event()

-if event is h11.NEED_DATA:
+if event is h11.NEED DATA:

 await self.read_from_peer()

 continue

 return event

 async def shutdown_and_clean_up(self):

 When this method is called, it's because we definitely want to kill

 this connection, either as a clean shutdown or because of some kind

 of error or loss-of-sync bug, and we no longer care if that violates

 the protocol or not.
 So we ignore the state of self.conn, and just

 go ahead and do the shutdown on the socket directly.
 (If you're

 implementing a client you might prefer to send ConnectionClosed()

 and let it raise an exception if that violates the protocol.)

-#

 try:

-await self.stream.send eof()
+await self.stream.send_eof()

 except trio.BrokenResourceError:

 They're already gone, nothing to do

 return

 Wait and read for a bit to give them a chance to see that we closed

 things, but eventually give up and just close the socket.

-XX FIXME: possibly we should set SO LINGER to 0 here, so
+XX FIXME: possibly we should set SO_LINGER to 0 here, so

 that in the case where the client has ignored our shutdown and

-declined to initiate the close themselves, we do a violent shutdown

-(RST) and avoid the TIME_WAIT?

-it looks like nginx never does this for keepalive timeouts, and only

-does it for regular timeouts (slow clients I guess?) if explicitly

-enabled ("Default: reset_timedout_connection off")

-with trio.move on after(TIMEOUT):

-trv:

-while True:

-Attempt to read until EOF

-got = await self.stream.receive_some(MAX_RECV)

-if not got:

-break

-except trio.BrokenResourceError:

-pass

-finally:

-await self.stream.aclose()

-def basic headers(self):

-HTTP requires these headers in all responses (client would do

-something different here)

-return [

-("Date", format_date_time(None).encode("ascii")),

 '''